soobinrho/college-programming/Rho-Final/README.md

 `facultlyList.txt`, and `studentList.txt`.
 The program then prints each course information along with the corresponding faculty and students list.
-Here's what the output would look like:
+Here's how the output looks like:

 ```bash
 dddd | dddd